What is the alcohol limit in the UK?

 WHEN CAN THE POLICE REQUIRE A BREATH TEST?

-- he has reasonable cause to suspect that you have committed, or are currently committing, a moving traffic offence
+The Officer has reasonable cause to suspect that you have committed, or are currently committing, a moving traffic offence.

 NOTE: The police officer must be in uniform when administering the test